 - 5.3 Several potential sites for a car park were suggested by local people during the Community Consultation in 2014.
 Much of this was in response to concerns about visitor parking problems.
 Opinion on the draft policy canvassed during the Community Consultation event in February 2017.
 91.3% of respondents said they were in favour of the car parking policy.
 The comments we received confirmed the frustration at the limited parking opportunities there are in the village of Ide.
-Many respondents would like to see some form of residents' parking scheme introduced to help alleviate the situation in the village. - 5.4 Policy IDE03 supports the development of new car parking areas on suitable sites.
-We would welcome the creation of a new permanent car parking area, either within the existing settlement boundary or in close proximity to it, which would provide for callers to the community facilities and services at the 'bottom' of the village; offer safe parking for visitors to the Parish; and also provide additional off-road parking spaces for residents.
-Small, easily accessible and well-integrated car parking areas in an appropriate and convenient location could help reduce on-road congestion, increase the safety of pedestrians and aid the viability of our local facilities.
+Many respondents would like to see some form of residents' parking scheme introduced to help alleviate the situation in the village. - 5.4 Our policy IDE03 supports the development of new car parking areas on suitable sites.
+We would welcome the creation of a new permanent car parking area, either within the existing settlement boundary or in close to it, which would provide for callers to the community facilities and services at the 'bottom' of the village; in the interests of reducing on-road congestion, increasing the safety of pedestrians and, not least, in aiding the viability of our local facilities.

 - 5.5 Any car parking area should have a suitable access and egress arrangements for both vehicles and pedestrians that meets the requirements of the Highways Authority.
 The screening effect of the landscaping should be appropriate to its location.
 For sites in or adjacent to the Conservation Area, careful consideration will need to be given to the car park's impact on heritage assets and features.
-Consideration will also need to be given to the site's landscaping (hard and soft), and the appropriateness of Devon hedges and dry-stone walls, lighting, signage and the car park surfacing. - 5.6 Because of the traffic and environmental issues, the village recently (March 2016) voted in its own referendum against a major Park and Ride development proposed by Devon County Council, serving Exeter, being located within the Parish.
+Consideration will also need to be given to the site's landscaping (hard and soft), and the appropriateness of Devon hedges and dry stone walls, lighting, signage and the car park surfacing. - 5.6 Because of the traffic and environmental issues, the village recently (March 2016) voted in its own referendum against a major Park and Ride development proposed by Devon County Council, serving Exeter, being located within the Parish.
 The site in question was away from the village and considered by a large majority of local people not to be an appropriate way to alleviate the local parking problems.
 Concern about Round Field becoming a park and ride site, in future, was raised during the Community Consultation in February 2017 and discussed subsequently by the Parish Council (March 2017).
 We remain opposed to the use of land in the Parish for any kind of major parking scheme that is not specifically intended to serve the needs of the Parish.
-In no way should our policy IDE03 be interpreted as providing support for a park and ride scheme or a major car park to meet the needs of Exeter.
+In no way, should our policy IDE03 be interpreted as providing support for a park and ride scheme or a major car park to meet the needs of Exeter.